Debit and Credit Card Charges Abroad .

 When you use your Irish debit card or credit card for purchases in non Euro currencies – you will be charged extra fees by your bank on top of any “normal” transaction charges .
-The banks also make extra charges for non Euro cash withdrawals at ATMs – but which option works out the cheapest?
+Most banks also make extra charges for non Euro cash withdrawals at ATMs – but which option works out the cheapest?